 Monstera Pinnatipartita care

 Monstera Pinnatipartita can grow about anywhere in your home!
-It tolerates low light, but you may notice leggy growth and darker leaves as a result.
+It tolerates low light, but you may see that it grows slower than usual and that the leaves become darker.

-To see your monstera growing best and fast, place it in a bright but indirect spot.
-If you want to to spread, use totems to make it trail.
+To see your monstera growing fast and healthy, place it in a bright place with an hour of morning direct sun at most.
+Another trick to spread your monstera is to use totems or other surfaces to make it trail over.

 Water your Monstera Pinnatipartita when its soil becomes almost completely dry.
 The amount of water your plant needs depends on so many things such as temperature, how much light it receives, etc. but there's a big probability that you'll have to water your monstera once a week.